semaphore-protocol/website/versioned_docs/version-V2/technical-reference/circuits.md

 **Procedure:**

 The circuit hashes the hash of the identity nullifier and the identity trapdoor to generate an identity commitment.
-It then verifies the Merkle proof against the Merkle root and the identity commitment.
+Then, it verifies the Merkle proof against the Merkle root and the identity commitment.

 ## 2. Nullifiers